-- The picture on the right depicts the STFT with the red windowing function w(t) as it is applied over time.
-The spectrogram is then the squared magnitudes $|X(t, \omega)|^2$ over time.
+The picture on the right depicts the STFT with the red windowing function w(t) as it is applied over time.
+The spectrogram is then the squared magnitudes |X(t, ω)|2 over time.
 One can use different windowing functions.

-- Feature design segmentation of signal to capture statistics over time frames overlap with each other overlapping segments encompassing several subsequent frames - Frame size is N = 1920.
-Hence, the frequency resolution of $\lim{N \to \infty} \frac{f_s}{N} = 20.83$ Hz.
-This is hardly sufficient to distinguish two nusical pitches at the middle octave, but not for the first and second octave (each octave doubles the frequency).
-To improve frequency resolution, we could increase the window size precision along the time axis a broader range blurs the spectrum.
-In STFT requests with wavelets have solved this issue and provide both good time and frequency resolution. - Segment size: depends on the task at hand.
+- Feature design requires further segmentation of the signal to capture statistics for changes over small time chunks (compare with timbre).
+In the picture above, the audios signal is first split into frames on which also the STFT is applied.
+The frames overlap with each other to avoid boundary effects.
+For each frame, we obtain a single feature vector.
+The second split of the audio signal creates overlapping segments encompassing several subsequent frames.
+The segment features are then a statistical summary over the features of its frames.
+The segments are the smallest unit for retrieval, and a single audio file is described by bundreds or thousands of segments. - Frame size: let the sampling frequency $f_s = 48$ kHz.
+We a frame size of 40ms, the number of samples is N = 1920.
+Hence, the frequency resolution FT is $\frac{f_s}{N} = 20.83$ Hz.
+This is hardly sufficient to distinguish two musical pitches at the middle octave, but not for the first and second octave (each octave doubles the frequency).
+To improve frequency resolution, we could increase the window size (reducing sampling rate would result to audible artefacts).
+But then, we loose precision along the time axis as a broader range blurs the spectrum.
+In short, STFT requires us to compromise either on frequency resolution or time resolution. - Segment size: depends on the task at hand.
 For timbre detection (guitar, rock falling, wind) a shorter segment can be used.
 For spoken text, alternative segmentation approaches can be used.
 The 4s in the picture is a good starting point for generic audio analysis.